CalebRotello/caleb.rotello.dev/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Caleb Rotello is a quantum computing research intern at the National Renewable Energy Laboratory.
+His research interests include quantum optimization and simulation algorithms, applications of graph theory, and anything related to complexity science.
+He has an amateur's experience in loop quantum gravity, game theory, and group theory.
 {style="text-align: justify;"}